4 Amazing DIY Solar Shower Ideas

 NOTE: All these materials and tools are available on Amazon.com for very cheap.

-Finally, the next step is to attack the bucket with a pulley, then hang it somewhere above, either from a tree or a pole.
+3. Finally, attach the bucket with a pulley, and then hang it somewhere above, either from a tree or a pole.
 Make sure the pulley is attached in such a way that you can easily adjust its height for refilling water into the bucket.

-Once again, this is an excellent idea if you’re always on the road.
+This is an excellent idea if you’re always on the road.
 You can install a DIY solar shower on your car’s roof rack.
-Unlike the previous solar shower idea, this one involves step-by-step DIY instructions on how to build it.

 Tools and Materials You’ll Need